tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 As you can see, this is an "independence model": No covariances were included, so all variables are modelled as uncorrelated.
 It would fit poorly in this case. `umxSummary` tells us this fit can definitely be improved: χ²(90) = 98.32, p < 0.001; CFI = 0; TLI = 0; RMSEA = 0.996

 Clearly some un-modelled covariance here...
-Let's build our theorized model.
+Let’s build our theorized model.

 ```splus
 m2 <- umxRAM("big_and_heavy", data = mxData(mtcars, type = "raw"),